YeungJonathan/ConnectFourGame/README.md

 Steps to play:
 1. Download the Files
-2. Ensure that python is downloaded in the computer
+2. Ensure that python3 is downloaded in the computer
-3. Open and run the connect4_board.py file
+3. Open and run the connect4_driver.py file

 #ToDo
 - Implement AI bots